Dev-Sites/pixijs/Resources.md

 ## New site launched!

-All things pixi such as tutorials and examples can be found here [Pixijs.com](http://www.pixijs.com/)
+All things pixi such as overview, tutorials, projects and examples can be found here [Pixijs.com](http://www.pixijs.com/)

 ## Guides and Tutorials